Safety of Home Birth FAQs

 What happens if there is an emergency?

 Life and death emergencies are rare in home birth.
 1-2% of home births result in an urgent or emergent transfer to the hospital.
 However, most transfers from home to hospital are for exhaustion and desire for pain medication and are non-emergent.
-Heather and Kelly come prepared with all the critical resources and training needed in such an event.
+Heather comes prepared with all the critical resources and training needed in such an event.

-They bring a mini labor and delivery unit minus an operating room to every birth.
-This means they have everything needed to resuscitate a baby, oxygen provision, sutures for lacerations, and medication treatment for postpartum hemorrhage.
+She brings a mini labor and delivery unit minus an operating room to every birth.
+This means she has everything needed to resuscitate a baby, oxygen provision, sutures for lacerations, and medication treatment for postpartum hemorrhage.

 Do you offer pain medication?

-The only tool that is used as a means of direct pain relief is the birth pool or various forms of water therapy in the home.
+The only tool that is used for pain relief is the birth pool or various forms of water therapy in the home.
 Water therapy has long been termed as the “midwife’s epidural” because of how it helps tremendously in managing labor discomfort.
 IV pain medicine is not given due to potential effects it could have on the baby (respiratory depression).
-Other ways to manage labor discomfort is through hip squeezes, counter pressure, frequent position changes, and recommending hiring a doula for first time moms.
+Other ways to manage labor discomfort is through hip squeezes, counter pressure, frequent position changes, and hiring a doula for first time moms.